- Go to Settings > Cloud and virtualization > Kubernetes, open your cluster for editing, and turn on Enable monitoring.

 - Total CPU that can be allocated for pods (since a part of CPU is typically reserved by the system)

 - Max Memory that can be allocated for pods

 In the sample screenshot, the cluster has a total of 3.76 CPUs, where 1.55 are allocated through container CPU requests and 2.21 CPUs are still available for running further containers.
 The chart shows that there's at least one node with a CPU usage of 25.6% and the least utilized node has a CPU usage of 10.5%.

-How many resources are available on your OpenShift nodes
+View available resources on your OpenShift nodes

-You can obtain detailed insights of the OpenShift node metrics on a per-node level to understand how individual nodes are utilized.
+You can get detailed insights of the OpenShift node metrics on a per-node level to understand how individual nodes are utilized.
 The Node analysis page also provides information about how much workload can still be deployed on nodes (i.e., metrics CPU/Memory available).

 View host allows you to jump to the host details page to obtain code-level insights into currently deployed containers, all the relevant and cloud-specific host properties, and OpenShift node labels.